jmsbutcher/A-demon-in-conways-game-of-life/README.md

 ### Editing the Visual Field

-To change the shape of the visual field, click the "New" menu, then "Visual Field", or press the V key.
+To change the shape of the visual field, click the "New" menu, then "Visual Field", or press the [v] key.
 This will open an editor window where you can create a custom shape for the visual field.

 You can save your custom visual field by clicking "File" then "Save Visual Field"

 **Note**:
 - Changing the visual field will remove the current reward scheme and reset the agent's brain.
 Make sure you save them first if you want to keep them.
 - If you are loading a reward scheme shape, you must make sure the dimensions of the shape match the dimensions of the current visual field.
-For example, both must be a 7 x 7 grid, or a 5 x 10 grid, etc.
+For example, both must be a 7 x 7 grid (the default), or a 5 x 10 grid, etc.